Sessions For: Medical School

 We will continue to populate this site with more program offering dates throughout the year.

-The OGPS Engaged Mentoring Series, focuses on the five themes below (all within the context of fostering diversity, equity, and inclusion).
+The OGPS Engaged Mentoring Series, focuses on the five themes below.
 To learn more about the five themes, visit our Canvas Site:

 1. Establishing Effective Mentoring/Mentee Relationships